nvm-sh/nvm/README.md

 Any time your local copy of `nvm` connects to https://nodejs.org, it will re-create the appropriate local aliases for all available LTS lines.
 These aliases (stored under `$NVM_DIR/alias/lts`), are managed by `nvm`, and you should not modify, remove, or create these files - expect your changes to be undone, and expect meddling with these files to cause bugs that will likely not be supported.

-To get the latest LTS version of node and migrate your existing installed packages, use
+To get the latest LTS version of node and migrate your existing installed packages, use:

 ```sh
 nvm install --reinstall-packages-from=current 'lts/*'